rayjohnson/zap/README.md

 ```
   -b, --broker string          broker configuration
       --cafile string          path to ca file used to certify your cert
-      --cert string            path to client.crt file used to connect to server
+      --cert string            path to client.crt file used to connect to
+                               server
-      --client-prefix string   prefix to use to generate a client id if none is specified (default "zap_")
+      --client-prefix string   prefix to use to generate a client id if
+                               none is specified (default "zap_")
       --config string          config file (default is $HOME/.zap.toml)
+  -h, --help                   help for stats
-  -i, --id string              id to use for this client (default is generated from client-prefix)
+  -i, --id string              id to use for this client (default is
+                               generated from client-prefix)
       --insecure               skips verification for SSL connections
-  -k, --keepalive int          the number of seconds after which a PING is sent to the broker (default 60)
+  -k, --keepalive int          the number of seconds after which a PING
+                               is sent to the broker (default 60)
-      --key string             path to client.key file used to connect to server
+      --key string             path to client.key file used to connect to
+                               server
       --password string        password for accessing MQTT
-      --qos int                qos setting
-      --server string          location of MQTT server (default "tcp://127.0.0.1:1883")
+      --server string          location of MQTT server (default
-      --topic string           mqtt topic (default "#")
+                               "tcp://127.0.0.1:1883")
       --username string        username for accessing MQTT
+      --verbose                give more verbose information
 ```

 Most of these can also be specified in the config file.
 By putting the connection information in your config under different sections it can save a lot of typing on the command line!
 In the examples directory